 Rabbits should be vaccinated against Calicivirus at 10 weeks and 14 weeks of age, and then annually.
 Calicivirus is a viral haemorrhagic disease and can cause sudden death in rabbits.
-Further information can be found here.
+Further information on vaccinations can be found here.

 Myxomatosis is a fatal disease transmitted by mosquitoes.
 There is no vaccine available in Australia, so prevention is particularly important.
 Rabbit hutches and outdoor areas should be mosquito-proofed.